 The only caveat is that each division has its own set of points.
 This means that if you play a DUPR 14 event and earn six points and then play in a DUPR 12 event and earn 10 points, you won't get 16 points for the leaderboard.
 Instead, you receive six points on the DUPR 14 board and 10 points on the DUPR 12 board.

 This is another way to prevent players from sandbagging and accumulating extra points outside their main division.
+Sports Illustrated has noted that the rapid growth of amateur pickleball competition is pushing organizers to find smarter structures — and the leaderboard model is exactly that kind of innovation.

 You can find the National Leaderboard — updated monthly — here.

-Ready to play in The Dink Minor League?
+Ready to Play in The Dink Minor League?

 You can learn more about The Dink Minor League and see the calendar of upcoming tournaments at The Dink Minor League website.